fd/httpmiddlewarevet/README.md

 #### Build Status

-We run daily tests on commonly used third party middleware. (see `/thirdparty`) If builds fail checkout Travis CI to find out which packages are affected.
+We run daily tests on commonly used third party middleware. (see `/_thirdparty`) If builds fail checkout Travis CI to find out which packages are affected.
-We test against go1.6, go1.7, go latest and go master.
+We test against go1.5, go1.6, go1.7, go master.

 # HTTP Middleware Vet

 #### Validate Middleware Handlers with Vet

-Many http.Handler wrappers (e.g. middleware) do not implement all needed interfaces. **Vet** provides a test to validate these handlers.
+Many http.Handler wrappers (e.g. middleware) do not implement all needed interfaces or respect basic http/x semantics.
+**Vet** provides a test to validate these handlers.

 example :